 It was all so damn long ago: CNBC was born on April 17, 1989.

 Qualcomm stock jumped more than 23% on the settlement news Tuesday and another 12% Wednesday.
 Here are the companies that have had similar surges.

 The "Fast Money" traders share their first moves for the market open.

 Tech giant Apple and Qualcomm settled a legal dispute over royalties and patents, and it has Wall Street analysts buzzing.

 CFRA's Sam Stovall suggests the stock market will hit a setback next month.

 Some of the names on the move ahead of the open.

-These are the stocks posting moves after the bell.
+These are the stocks posting the largest moves midday Tuesday.

 ValueAct Capital founder and CEO Jeff Ubben is increasingly betting on electricity, including adding a private investment in hydrogen-fueled truck company Nikola Motor.